cg7346/Project-Based-Planning/artifact/Sell-IT Customer Relationship Management (CRM).md

 -   CEO - Head of company, hired the team, sets goals for Sell-IT

--   Team - Responsible for development of Sell-IT program
+-   Development Team - Responsible for development of Sell-IT program

 -   Marketing - Responsible for branding of Sell-IT, ensuring it looks modern and highlighting features of program